mrdominguez/parallel-ssh-scp/README.md

 `mdssh.pl` (as in my initials, MD) is an asynchronous parallel SSH/SCP command-line utility that does not require setting up SSH keys.
 It enables process multithreading and calls `sshexp.pl` or `scpexp.pl` to connect to remote hosts (one host per process) through `ssh` and `scp` respectively.

-*Sudo* operations that require password input are also supported either by setting `-sudo[=sudo_user]` *(preferred method)* or using the `sudo` command.
+*Sudo* operations that require password input are also supported either by setting `-sudo[=sudo_user]` or using the `sudo` command.

 The latest release contains performance enhancements, specifically, optimizations to the concurrency management logic (among other code improvements).

-Also, it is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
+It is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
 See Okta documentation [Use Advanced Server Access with SSH bastions](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/setup/ssh.htm).
 The `-via` option can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma:

 ```
 [remote_user@]host,[bastion_user@]bastion
 ```

-Note that SSH allows connecting to remote hosts though a proxy (or bastion) with [ProxyJump](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump).
+Further, SSH allows connecting to remote hosts though a proxy (or bastion) with [ProxyJump](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump).
 Set `-sshOpts` like so:

 ```
 -sshOpts='-J user@bastion:port'